oletizi/mulder/modules/mulder-release/SPEC-MULDER-RELEASE.md

   associated github releases.
 - [x] The implementation is a clean, self-contained rewrite of the `pnpm release` command in ~/ol_dsp/modules/audio-control/ that can be run from the host project when this module is installed.
+- [x] This module has an npm script to release itself.

 ## Usage